btaz21/weather-app/README.md

 Clone the project into local

-Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Install all npm packages.
+Go into project folder and type the following command:

 ```bash
 npm install
 ```

-In order to run the application Type the following command
+To run the application, type the following command

 ```bash
 npm start